Film and Media Studies (FMS)

 FMS 250 Global Film History: Origins to 1960 3 Credits

 Examines major technological and aesthetic developments in both American and international cinema of the period, with an emphasis on global cinema.
 From silent comedy and melodrama to German Expressionism and Soviet activist cinema; from French poetic realism and Italian Neo-realism to Hollywood sound cinema, this course will survey and assess the impact of influential movements, major film artists, and groundbreaking films of the period.
-FMS 250 is cross-listed with ENG 281.
+FMS 250 is cross-listed with ENG 281 and fulfills the general education global perspectives requirement.

 FMS 251 Global Film History: 1961 to Present 3 Credits

 Examines major technological, industrial, and aesthetic developments in both American and international cinema of the period, with an emphasis on global cinema.
 From the decline of the studio system and the emergence of the “New Hollywood” to the digital revolution; from the renaissance in Western and Eastern European cinemas to Latin American, Asian, and Middle Eastern cinema, this course will survey and assess the impact of influential movements, major film artists, and groundbreaking films of the period.
-FMS 251 is cross-listed with ENG 282.
+FMS 251 is cross-listed with ENG 282 and fulfills the general education global perspectives requirement.

 FMS 252 American Film History: Origins to 1960 3 Credits